yasoob/intermediatePython/comprehensions.rst

 ``generator`` comprehensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 They are also similar to list comprehensions.
-The only difference is that they don't allocate memory for the whole list but generate one item at a time, thus more memory effecient.
+The only difference is that they don't allocate memory for the whole list but generate one item at a time, thus more memory efficient.

 .. code:: python